sourcegraph/sourcegraph-public-snapshot/doc/code_navigation/how-to/policies_resource_usage_best_practices.md

-# Code intelligence policies best practices
+# Code intelligence policies resource usage best practices

 This guide gives an overview of best practices when defining [auto-index scheduling](configure_auto_indexing.md) and [data retention](configure_data_retention.md) policies as it relates to resource usage (particular the disk requirement for Postgres).